Cassie818/Cassie818/README.md

 </table>

 - 👋 Hi there, I'm Ruyi Chen, a second-year PhD student at UQ <br>
-- :rocket: Currently working on studying protein evolution with large language models <br>
+- 🧬 Currently researching protein evolution using large language models <br>
-- 🔬 I’m particularly interested in the application of machine learning and artificial intelligence in biological data analysis
+- 🔬 I’m particularly interested in the application of machine learning and artificial intelligence in biological data analysis <br>
+- 💡 Outside of research, I enjoy reading detective novels and watching plays <br>

-Feel free to connect with me if you're interested in protein evolution, computational biology, or machine learning!
+Feel free to connect with me if you're interested in computational biology, machine learning, or Sherlock Holmes!